alexmchen0/Flicks/README.md

 - [ ] Movies are displayed using a CollectionView instead of a TableView.
 - [ ] User can search for a movie.
 - [ ] All images fade in as they are loading.
-- [+] Customize the UI.
+- [X] Customize the UI.

 The following **additional** features are implemented:

-- [+] Added color coded rating label, displaying average vote for each movie
+- [X] Added color coded rating label, displaying average vote for each movie

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):